Whiteknight/Acquaintance/docs/Contributing.md

 * Acquaintance really shouldn't have any dependencies.
 It is a foundational piece.
 We don't want Acquaintance contributing to DLL Hell.
 * We try to make good use of well-known Design Patterns and SOLID design, and we refactor relentlessly to bring us there.
 * Nearly everything should be unit tested.
 That's how we know a feature works as advertised.
-Considering the central role Acquaintance may play in user applications, it should be solid.
+Considering the central role Acquaintance may play in user applications, it should just work.
-* Just about everything should be thread-safe.
+* Just about everything should be thread-safe, preferrably without locks.
 Acquaintance gets the multi-threading details right so applications don't need to worry about them.